scanoss/cryptography/README.md

-# SCANOSS Platform 2.0 Dependencies
+# SCANOSS Platform 2.0 Cryptography
 Welcome to the Cryptography server for SCANOSS Platform 2.0

 **Warning** Work In Progress **Warning**